hashgraph/hedera-smart-contracts-libs-lab/javascriptWithEthersJs/README.md

 # Hedera Javascript SDK with Ethers.js

-Example use of the Hedera JavaScript SDK along with the Ethers.js library.
+Example use of the Hedera JavaScript SDK along with some components of the Ethers.js library.

 The current version of the JavaScript SDK lacks some supporting features for smart contracts, this example shows how to combine elements of Ethers.js with the SDK to show how ethers.js may be used to:

 * generate function calls using the contract's ABI
 * interpret contract responses using the contract's ABI
 * interpret event information using the contract's ABI